ko-suta/Academic-Website/content/authors/admin/_index.md

 ---

 Kostiantyn Ovsiannikov is a researcher at the University of Tsukuba.
-My research interests include *corporate governance*, *labor economics* and *technological innovation*.
+His research interests include *corporate governance*, *labor economics* and *technological innovation*.
 In his dissertation, he explored how the pursuit of shareholder-value by management has affected labor policies at large Japanese enterprises.

 His current research project focuses on the market perception of corporate innovations in Japan.